katiestar99/ansible/docs/docsite/rst/roadmap/ROADMAP_2_5.rst

 -----------------------------------------
 - Filter on things like "supported_by" in module metadata
 - Provide users with an option of "warning, error or allow/ignore"
-- Configurable via ansible.cfg and environment variable
+- Configurable via assible.cfg and environment variable

 Windows
 -------